Longitudinal Knowledge Assessment

 Dr. Ruggiero is originally from Gouldsboro, Pennsylvania, and received her medical degree at Georgetown University School of Medicine in Washington, DC after completing her undergraduate education at Loyola University in Baltimore, Maryland.
 She then received training in internal medicine at UT Southwestern, and went on there to complete a fellowship in pulmonary and critical care medicine during which time she completed her master of science degree in clinical science.

-As of June 2022, Dr. Ruggiero reported no external relationships.
+As of April 2024, Dr. Ruggiero reported the following external relationships:

 Christopher M. Walsh, MD